-- At least three people or a mechanical lift to move the appliance and the storage shelves. - Cables to connect the appliance to your corporate network. - Cables to connect the appliance to external storage. - Four SAS-3 cables for a non-HA compute node. - Four additional (total of eight) SAS-3 cables for an HA compute node. - Two additional SAS-3 cables for each expansion shelf. - A USB-keyboard and a monitor to connect to the appliance. - A 19-inch rack with dual Power Distribution Units (PDUs) with 120VAC or 220VAC power supplies for the compute node. - A magnetic Philips-head screw driver to install the storage shelf rails into the rack. - A screwdriver with a 2mm Hex bit to secure the bezels to the front of each storage shelf drawer. - A 19-inch rack with dual Power Distribution Units (PDUs) with 220VAC power input for the storage shelves.
+- At least three people or a mechanical lift to move the appliance and the storage shelves. - Cables to connect the appliance to your corporate network. - A USB-keyboard and a monitor to connect to the appliance. - A 19-inch rack with dual Power Distribution Units (PDUs) with 120VAC or 220VAC power supplies for the compute node. - A magnetic Philips-head screw driver to install the storage shelf rails into the rack. - A screwdriver with a 2mm Hex bit to secure the bezels to the front of each storage shelf drawer. - A 19-inch rack with dual Power Distribution Units (PDUs) with 220VAC power input for the storage shelves.

-See "Best practices for rack installation" on page 30.
+See "Best practices for rack installation" on page 29.